 As I mentioned earlier, these tests can be performed manually by performing operations from the application UI to make sure that the right data is returned after each operation or by checking the database records for the results of the operation.
 You can also use a DBMS to run your test queries and validate the results.

-If you would rather not test manually, you may be relieved to know that automated database testing is very similar to automating tests on application code.
+If you would rather not test manually, you may be relieved to know that automated database testing with CI/CD is very similar to automating tests on application code.
 The major difference is that this time, your tests are running queries instead of application code.
-The following steps found in testing application code also applies:
+The following steps found in testing application code also apply:

 - Prepare your test environment

-- Run your tests using a test runner (e.g. Selenium)
+- Run your tests using a test runner like Selenium

 - Check and validate your results